loda-lang/loda-programs/programs/oeis/list6.md

 * [A315646](http://oeis.org/A315646) ([L21 program](315/A315646.asm)): Coordination sequence Gal.5.290.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315647](http://oeis.org/A315647) ([L21 program](315/A315647.asm)): Coordination sequence Gal.4.139.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315653](http://oeis.org/A315653) ([L22 program](315/A315653.asm)): Coordination sequence Gal.5.305.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A315654](http://oeis.org/A315654) ([L14 program](315/A315654.asm)): Coordination sequence Gal.3.49.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315655](http://oeis.org/A315655) ([L18 program](315/A315655.asm)): Coordination sequence Gal.6.644.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315668](http://oeis.org/A315668) ([L12 program](315/A315668.asm)): Coordination sequence Gal.5.69.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315676](http://oeis.org/A315676) ([L12 program](315/A315676.asm)): Coordination sequence Gal.4.75.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.